FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 The `standard` attribute of `<datatype>` tells which type system the mapping is for.
 Its `base` attribute tells what the FIX datatype maps to in the particular standard.
-For example, FIX type Qty maps to XML schema type xs:decimal.
+For example, FIX datatype "Qty" maps to XML schema type xs:decimal.

 The `<mappedDatatype>` element allows any snippet of well-formed XML to